unik-name/help-unikname/docs/2-unikname-id/can-i-get-uniknameid-for-free.md

 ---
 prev: false
 home: false
-title: "Can I get my @unikname ID for free?"
+title: "Can I get my UniknameID for free?"
 ---

-# Can I get my @unikname ID for free?
+# Can I get my UniknameID for free?

-Yes you can get your @unikname ID for free.
+Yes you can get your UniknameID for free.

-There's FREEMIUM and PREMIUM @unikname ID.
+There's FREEMIUM and PREMIUM UniknameID.
 Free ones must be 15 characters long or more.